Peter Cottrell

 Getting through the training and completing the race proved that any aches and pains I might still have shouldn’t stop me from getting outside and taking on new challenges.

-I love the north Kent coast and after much thought I decided I’d try to walk solo, 100 miles from Botany Bay near Broadstairs to the Queen Elizabeth the Second bridge at the Dartford Crossing.
+Two years later and keen for another challenge, I decided I’d try to walk solo, 100 miles from Botany Bay near Broadstairs in Kent to the Queen Elizabeth II Bridge at the Dartford Crossing.

-So in June 2019, with a good luck card from KSS in my rucksack, I started my walk on a sunny Monday morning at Botany Bay.
-Over four days I walked from there to my finishing point under the southern end of the QEII bridge near Dartford.
+On a sunny June morning, with a good luck card from KSS in my rucksack, I started my walk at Botany Bay, near Broadstairs.
+Over four days I walked from there to my finishing point under the southern end of the bridge.

 Peter and Ben at KSS’s Christmas carol concert in 2019